Skip to Main Content

 The biggest downside of private student loans is that they don’t come with the benefits of federal student loans, like income-driven repayment or long forbearance periods.
 So, it’s important to maximize federal aid first.

 To ensure your future isn’t shadowed by heavy debt, start planning to cover your graduate school costs as soon as possible.
 Consider your interests and needs to determine if enrolling as a full-time or part-time student is best.
-Also, apply for free money, including scholarships, grants and fellowships, to lower out-of-pocket costs.
+Also, apply for scholarships, grants and fellowships.
+They’re basically free money that will lower out-of-pocket costs.

 Most importantly, decide what you can realistically afford and compute the return on investment of your degree.
 Doing so can help you decide if the degree is worthwhile.
 If you decide to move forward, choose a school that best suits your needs and consider all strategies for repaying your graduate school loan.